 In the latest experience, a client of ours insisted on using Elementor page builder for their website despite knowing its demerits.
 Our WordPress web designers build their website and simultaneously we built a website with the Oxygen page builder for another client.
 Both websites had almost the same functionalities and the collective size of images was also equal.
 Yet both websites had different speeds.
 We tested on Page Speed Insights and GTMetrix.
 We can clearly say that Oxygen wins in Oxygen vs Elementor speed performance.

-The only reason Elementor and Divi are so famous is their affiliate program.
+The only reason Elementor and Divi are so famous is their affiliate programs.
 They are highly endorsed by YouTubers + do too much advertisement.
 Otherwise, Oxygen by all the aspects is way better than both of those bloat builders.

 Oxygen Builder blows Elementor and Divi.
 How?